-Here’s part two of our interview with legendary Philadelphia producer Josh Wink, as part of 909originals’ ORIGINS interview series.
+Here’s part two of our interview with legendary Philadelphia producer Josh Wink, as part of 909originals’ ORIGINALS interview series.
 Part one can be found by clicking here.

 Q. Your career is inexorably linked back to Higher State of Consciousness, which came out in 1995.
 But before that, a downtempo version was released on a Strictly Rhythm compilation, The Deep And Slow (A Collection Of 12 Chill Out Tracks).
 How did that happen?